Skip navigation links

 *Given the chance of a false negative home Covid-19 antigen test, it is recommended to test again in 48 hours.

-MSU is unable to provide quarantine and isolation housing for on-campus residents.
 Students should have a plan of what they do if they test positive or have close contact with someone who tests positive.
 There is no requirement of notifying the university.

-Expectations for students who must isolate or quarantine:
+Expectations for students who test positive:

-4. Contact medical personnel if symptoms worsen or do not improve
+3. Contact medical personnel if symptoms worsen or do not improve

 Expectations for students whose roommate tests positive: